98%

 of the world's population who have a disability

+Web accessibility refers to the ability of computer systems to provide services even to those with temporary and other disabilities, and therefore using assistive technologies.
 In just a few decades, the planet has become increasingly digitized.
 We have practically created a parallel digital reality, with which we are gradually replacing everything that was done physically in the past.

 It is precisely from the development of new technologies and the growth in the importance of the web that the idea of digital inequality is born: the web has grown without any real structure, generating a digital divide that is even more evident today.